ForestOfLight/skyoobguide/docs/terms-and-methods.md

 ---

 ## Out of Bounds
 What *really* is out of bounds anyway?
-Is it somewhere you have to use glitches to get to or is it just somewhere off the beaten path?
-We've landed on this description:
+Is it somewhere you *have* to use glitches to get to or is it just somewhere off the beaten path?
+Our description of out of bounds is rather general:

 {: .highlight }
 > A location is considered out of bounds as long as it exists outside of the intended play area defined by the developers working on Sky: Children of the Light.